Stonesjtu/Pytorch-NCE/README.md

 ### A small benchmark in swbd+fisher dataset

 It's a performance showcase.
 The dataset is not bundled in this repo however.
+The model is trained on concatenated sentences,but the hidden states are not passed across batches.
+An `<s>` is inserted between sentences.
+The model is evaluated on `<s>` padded sentences separately.

+Generally a model trained on concatenated sentences performs slightly worse than the one trained on separate sentences.
+But we saves 50% of training time by reducing the sentence padding operation.

 #### dataset statistics
 - training samples: 2200000 sentences, 22403872 words